 "Let's go rob Mickey Moscone, a guy who kills people, and lives in our city."

-A restaurant owner, Ray, takes the blame for murder by a mobster, Nicky Moscone, who he owes money to.
-Five years later, his wife comes to the Leverage team to try and get her husband out.
+The episode opens in a restaurant.
+The owner, Ray, tells his wife to go home while he takes care of the last two customers — a pair of mobsters having a business meeting.
+She begs him to kick them out or leave, saying they can't be trusted.
+Ray says he'll handle it.
+Not long after she leaves, one mobster guns down the other.
+This is Nicky Moscone, who says because he gave Ray the money to start the restaurant, he owes Moscone a favor.
+To repay it, Ray is going to take the fall for the murder.Five years later, his wife comes to the Leverage team to try and get her husband out.
 Nate isn't too happy about it, but the woman is a friend of Sophie's and so he listens.
 The mob boss promised to take care of her family, but he never paid a dime.
 All she wants is the restaurant back.As they canvas the estate, they notice an FBI surveillance van nearby, and Nate decides to borrow theirs.
 Parker and Hardison show up dressed in suits, and pass themselves off as agents.
 Parker lifts an ID off one of them and makes a copy of it.
-Hardison helps himself to the computer.At the FBI building, Eliot comes in to take the files off the computer, but finds they’re full of audio tapes.
+Hardison helps himself to the computer.At the FBI building, Eliot comes in to take the files off the computer, but finds they’ve been recorded on cassettes.
 Hardison sets off the fire alarm and Eliot uses the disturbance to escape.
-After listening to tapes for hours, Hardison finds out Moscone keeps his money in an offshore accounts in the Caimans.
-Nate asks where the cash is, and its somewhere on the estate.
+After listening to tapes for hours, Hardison finally finds out Moscone keeps his money in an offshore accounts in the Caimans, in his wife's name, with constantly rotating passwords he can change at any time.
+There is some cash, but it's on the estate.
 They listen to a conversation between Moscone and his wife as she demands help setting up their daughter’s wedding.
 Nate sees that as their in.Sophie arrives there as a wedding planner, with the rest of the team as her help.Parker begins searching for safes upstairs, Sophie is looking downstairs, Hardison is planting listening devices, and Eliot…is cooking.Nate gets roped into having a drink with Moscone and his future son-in-law.
-After the boy leaves, Moscone admits that he offered thousands to walk away, but he refused.
+After the boy leaves, Moscone admits that he offered thousands if the boy walks away, but he refused.
 Moscone says he has yet to meet a man without a price.
 Then a call comes in.
-Later, they listen to the audio of it, and find out Moscone is doing a deal at the wedding, which means they have to get the money out from under his nose, while running the wedding.The wedding day arrives and Parker gets dressed in a bridesmaid dress, which she says in an all-access pass at a wedding.
-Hardison sets up as a DJ and brings his surveillance network up.
+Hardison listens to the audio of it, and finds out Moscone is doing a deal at the wedding, which means they have to get the money out from under his nose, while running the wedding, without ruining the wedding of this very nice girl.The wedding day arrives and Parker gets dressed in a bridesmaid dress, which she says in an all-access pass at a wedding.
+Hardison sets up as a DJ and brings his surveillance network.
 The guests arrive, including The Butcher.

 Tropes stolen in this Job: